Jungle Flowers

 Composition: A mixture of quality peat-based substrate with an admixture of perlite or sand for better water drainage.

-Drainage: Absolute necessity.
-Without good drainage at the bottom of the pot, Aphelandra quickly succumbs to root rot.
+Drainage: An absolute necessity.
+Without good drainage at the bottom of the pot, Aphelandra very quickly succumbs to root rot.

 Share